3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

   response.send("Hi, from Node server");
 });

-//start server and listen for the rewuest app.listen(port, () =>
+//start server and listen for the request app.listen(port, () =>
   //a callback that will be called as soon as server start listening console.log(`server is listening at http://localhost:${port}`)